mauriciojost/mauriciojost.github.io/_posts/2017-08-17-jvm-memory-spaces.markdown

 comments: true
 ---

-This post addresses:
+This post is about:

-- what are Java Memory Spaces
+- what **Java Memory Spaces** are
 - why they are such a good idea
-- their names and use in the JVM
+- the spaces and their use in the JVM
 - how to measure their usage in practice
 - where to find more documentation about them

 <!--slide-down-->

-So, if you don't understand concepts like:
+It will help you better understand concepts like:

 - `OutOfMemoryError`
 - `PermGen`
 - `heap memory`
 - etc.

-Then I suggest you to continue reading!

 <!--slide-next-->